 The Green Gathering is the latest incarnation in a long line of Green festivals.
 Its fulsome history intertwines with the stories of Glastonbury, Stonehenge Free Festival, the Big Green Gathering, Climate Camp and Extinction Rebellion.

 Early 1980’s: A ‘Green Collective’ holds Green Gatherings at Worthy Farm, home of Glastonbury festival.
 These gatherings are initially convened as a place for members of the brand new Ecology Party to share ideas about how to put people and planet before profit and so transform British politics.

-The Ecology Party becomes the Green Party and moves into more formal settings (Caroline Lucas’ arrest at Balcombe anti-fracking camp in August 2014 could perhaps be seen as a return to the grassroots).
+The Ecology Party becomes the Green Party and moves into more formal settings.
 Green Collective members become involved in Glastonbury’s iconic Green Fields, while smaller, independent Green Gatherings continue to occur on other sites.

 1984-1985: The Green Gathering convenes at Molesworth, the UK’s second proposed cruise missile site (after Greenham Common).
 Some of the crew remain on the Molesworth site after the Gathering, establishing a peace camp there.
 Like-minded others, including travellers brutally evicted from Nostell Priory in Yorkshire, join the camp, which becomes known as the Rainbow Fields Village and is itself evicted – in the UK’s biggest ever peacetime military operation – early in 1985.